emilyhunt/website-old/content/posts/230824-bluesky-signup.md

 {{< figure src="/images/posts/230824-bluesky-signup/search_tab.png" height=400px caption="The Search tab on Bluesky, including the very useful 'In Your Network' set of follow suggestions." >}}

+To look for more specific suggestions, you also can go to the account of anyone you like and click the little icon of a person with a plus (looks a bit like: 👤+) near the following button.
+This will give you account suggestions similar to that account.

 ### Expanding your network

-Finally, one of the most useful things I did was to look at who the people I follow are following.
+Finally, one of the most useful things I did initially was to look at who the people I follow are following.
 Find an account of someone you follow who's active on the network and who posts content you like.
 Navigate to their profile and look at who they follow.

 This can be a goldmine of hundreds and hundreds of suggestions for people to follow, which you can easily find by looking at people's profiles.

 **I highly recommend following at least 200 people on Bluesky** -- but honestly, the more the merrier.
-Following more people will make your home tab more active, and will make the app a lot more enjoyable.
+Following more people will make your home tab more active, and will make the app a lot more enjoyable. _Bluesky isn't quiet_ -- if you think it is, you probably just aren't following enough people!

-## 3. Feeds, feeds, feeds 📡
+## 4. Feeds, feeds, feeds 📡

 A discussion about Bluesky wouldn't be complete without talking about its best feature -- feeds. **Anyone can write and host their own algorithm for sorting posts**, meaning that you're not limited on Bluesky to just a "Following" and "For You" feed of posts.